thisisthedave/tasknotes/Tasknotes-Development-Guidelines.md

 *   **Event-Driven Communication:** Components are decoupled.
 Instead of calling each other directly, they emit and listen for events via a central `EventEmitter`.
 This allows new components to be added without modifying existing ones.
 *   **Performance First:** The architecture is designed to be highly performant, especially for users with large vaults.
 This is achieved through aggressive caching, request deduplication, and an efficient DOM reconciliation strategy.
 *   **Configuration-Driven:** Core functionalities like statuses, priorities, and field names are not hard-coded.
 They are managed by dedicated services (`StatusManager`, `PriorityManager`, `FieldMapper`) that interpret user settings, making the plugin highly customizable.
+*   **Obsidian Optimization Compliance:** The plugin follows Obsidian's best practices for load time optimization and deferred view compatibility, ensuring fast startup and smooth integration with the latest Obsidian versions.

 ## 2. High-Level Architecture Diagram